Hexagonal chess: Three-Handed Hexagonal Chess

 More commonly known as Wellisch's Hexagonal Chess, Three-Handed Hexagonal Chess was published by Siegmund Wellisch in 1912.
 The board is a regular hexagon with sides of length 6, which consists of 91 cells; however, it is oriented horizontally.
 Each side has eight pawns, three knights, two rooks, one queen, and one king.
 There are no bishops.
 The pawn moves and attacks one step in one of two orthogonally forward directions; there is no initial double-step, nor en passant capture.
 The king moves one step in any orthogonal direction.
 The knight jumps one step in any diagonal direction, and is thus colour-bound.
 The rook moves any number of steps in one of six orthogonal directions.
 The queen combines the moves of a rook and a knight.
 Castling involves the king and a rook simply swapping places.

 Three-Way Chess

 Three-Way Chess was designed by Professor Richard Harshman as a neurological experiment.
 It is played by three players on an irregular hexagonal board of either 140 or 200 cells.
 In both versions, the home rows of all players are 8 cells wide.
-However, the smaller version has 7 cells on the three alternate sides while the larger version has 9.
-In either case, white always moves first followed by red then black.
+The smaller version, however, has 7 cells on the three alternate sides while the larger version has 9.
+In either case, White always moves first while Black always moves third.
+The colour of the pieces of the second player should match the third colour of the hexagons on the board.
+The last version of the Rules issued by Harshman gave either grey or red as options, but his other material also makes reference to green as the additional colour.
 Each player's third bishop begins in the middle of their second row on a cell matching its own colour.
 Except for the pawn, pieces move as in Gliński's.